-How to become an assistant restaurant manager: Larissa's story
+How to become a restaurant assistant manager: Larissa's story

 Meet Larissa, 24, from Cornwall, and find out more about life as an assistant manager at Rick Stein's St Petroc's Bistro.
 Part of our Bitesize world of work series.